-Your final grade will be determined by the total points received out of 500 points possible.
+Your final grade will be determined by the total points received out of 1000 points possible.
 Your points will accumulate through the semester.
-The largest portion of your final grade comes from Practicing Debate.
-You will also earn points from Content Knowledge and Professionalism Extra credit is available for this class You must participate in one debate competition in order to pass this class.
+The largest portions of your final grade comes from Content Knowledge.
+A second significant portion of your final grade comes from Practicing Debate.
+You will also earn points from Professionalism Extra credit is available for this class You must participate in two debate competition in order to pass this class.